 Surely everyone has seen a postcard of the beach huts in Muizenberg.
 Each individual little changing hut has a different coloured door and or roof.
-Add this to the surfers’ boards, patterned beach towels, sun-bathers attire and even the different scoops of ice cream on offer and your rainbow beach experience is complete.
+Add this to the surfboards, patterned beach towels, sun-bathers attire and even the different scoops of ice cream on offer and your rainbow beach experience is complete.
 Well almost, just wait until the sun goes down and the sky changes from bright blue swallowing the golden yellow sun and then lights up the remaining clouds in hues of salmon pink and burnt orange.
 The very best place to view this ocean spectacle is of course from Camps Bay.

 Nowhere in Cape Town are the houses so beautifully decorated in all the colours of the rainbow as in the central Bo Kaap area.
 This time of year the Cape Town Minstrals are out and about preparing for their Kaapse Klopse on 2nd January.
-A traditional carnival parade of different Minstral groups that wind their way through the city to the cheers and laughter of residents and visitors alike.
-Not only are the costumes, hats and decorative umbrellas a multi-coloured spectacle, the happy painted faces, singing and playing musical instruments as they dance though the streets makes a wonderful start to everyone’s new year.
+A traditional carnival parade of different Minstral groups that wind their way through the city.
+Straight to the cheers and laughter of residents and visitors alike.
+Not only are the costumes, hats and decorative umbrellas a multi-coloured spectacle, the happy painted faces, singing and playing musical instruments as they dance through the streets makes a wonderful start to everyone’s new year.

 Experience the colour and flavour of the inner city on our Bo Kaap cooking experience tour.
 Then, what better way to end the day than to return to Ocean View House and relax while soaking up the views from the beautiful Milkwood Suite.
 Contact us to inquire about availability.